Pinkham Notch: Hiking

 Mount Washington is a common objective, and is often climbed from Pinkham Notch.
 There are numerous trail approaches from the Appalachian Mountain Club's visitor's center.
 Although trail distances seem short, the trip to the summit should not be underestimated; most trail approaches involve at least 4,000 vertical feet (1,200 m) of climbing, including an ascent of the rocky summit cone and the boulder-strewn upper slopes.
-Weather changes very quickly, and one must be prepared for extreme conditions.
+Weather changes very quickly, one must be prepared for extreme conditions, and fatalities are not unknown.
 The Tuckerman Ravine Trail is the most popular trail in the notch, ascending to the summit via the headwall of Tuckerman Ravine.
 The Huntington Ravine Trail is widely considered the most difficult trail in New Hampshire, making its way up the precipitous headwall of neighboring Huntington Ravine, where there are several rock climbing opportunities.

 On the other side of the notch, the Wildcat Range is a popular objective.
 The five summits can be reached via the Wildcat Ridge Trail; the first two miles are extremely difficult, and require skill on short, yet exposed, rock scrambles.
 This part of the trail is frequently bypassed by following the ski area's Polecat Trail to the summit of D Peak.

 The Appalachian Trail, which extends over 2150 mi from Georgia to Maine, runs along the Presidential Range before crossing the notch and ascending to the summits of the Wildcat Range.

 There are also less challenging hikes that are equally scenic, yet better suited for families with young children.
 Popular objectives include Glen Ellis Falls, a waterfall on the Ellis River, and Square Ledge, with an impressive view of Mount Washington for modest effort.